yousefvand/shellman/samples/backup-tool/README.md

 fi
 ```

 Now we need to write the actual backup code inside `backup` function and call it but we should take care of few things before that.
-Since desired folders to backup are known and are not gonna change frequently we use an array at the top of script to hard-code source paths.
+Since desired folders to backup are known and are not gonna change frequently we use an array at the top of script to hard-code those paths.
 Use `array declare` snippet to define this array.
 Also we need to chose a name for our backup file and store it inside a variable.
 I'm gonna use `yyyy-mm-dd.tar.gz` using `date now short` snippet.

 ```bash
 #!/usr/bin/env bash